All Episodes

 Aloha, Art.

-This is Doug in Honolulu, Hawaii.
+Doug in Honolulu, Hawaii.

 Yes, sir.

-Nothing at all, from what I've heard.
+Nothing at all from what I've heard.

-God, I never thought about that, Steven.
+God, I never thought about that, Stephen.

 If you were to go, we already have emerging viruses at a ridiculous rate.

-New viruses all the time, and one can only imagine as time goes on, there'll be more and more and more.
+And one can only imagine as time goes on, there'll be more and more and more.

 What if somebody went into the future, contracted something, and brought the damn thing back with them?